-You can find these log cabin birdhouses in a range of styles.
-These wooden birdhouses range can be a simple structure that looks like a simple one room cabin.
-They scale up from there to much more ornate structures that are more like log mansions than cabins.
-And the prices range from under $10 to close to $100.
+You can find these log cabin birdhouses in a range of styles from a simple structure, one-room cabin to a more ornate structure that is more like lodge or log mansion rather than cabin-like.
+The prices range from under $10 to close to $100.

 Bamboo Log Cabin Birdhouses

 Some of today's log cabin birdhouses are actually made from bamboo.
-Bamboo bird houses have become more popular recently as bamboo has come into vogue as a renewable resource and you can find all sorts of bamboo items, ranging from bamboo as landscape, to some high end bamboo cabinets.
+Bamboo bird houses have become popular recently as bamboo has come into vogue as a renewable resource.
+Available on the market are all sorts of bamboo items, ranging from baskets, furniture, frames, flooring, and kitchen cabinets.
 Of course, like any resource, just because it has the potential to be renewable doesn't mean that it actually is farmed that way, and some countries are much better than others about enforcing best practices.
 Please check out your resources.

 For bamboo bird houses, however, they are sturdy and relatively weatherproof, yet can have the appearance of a traditional log cabin house.

 While our feathered friends don't have political backgrounds or debates, log cabins have long been associated with our United States Presidents.
 On the political scene, log cabins were originally embraced by William Henry Harrison and the Whigs but there were a total of ten United States Presidents that were born in log cabins.